 Unlike the traditional time clocks and other manual recording activities, there’s no action required on your part to initiate recording.
-The tool silently runs in the background recording the apps you want it to records – so you can focus more on your clients and less on the clock.
+The tool silently runs in the background recording the apps you want it to record – so you can focus more on your clients and less on the clock.
 You can easily then export timesheets to create neat little invoices within the tool.

-Chromta comes with over 20+ integrations with major productivity/accounting systems and tools like Xero, Freshbooks, Quickbooks, Slack, Basecamp, Gmail, Outlook and more.
+Chrometa comes with over 20+ integrations with major productivity/accounting systems and tools like Xero, Freshbooks, Quickbooks, Slack, Basecamp, Gmail, Outlook and more.

 Actitime allows you to deliver projects on time and on budget giving you a clear view of time/money spent.
-You can create project scope, assign work to your team, record actual work hours and keep the whole project on track with insightful data and detailed reports.
+You can create a project scope, assign work to your team, record actual work hours and keep the whole project on track with insightful data and detailed reports.

 With Actitime, you can check detailed stats and info for yourself and your team to see how yours are distributed across projects and clients.
 Pull up neat timesheet summaries to compare scheduled hours versus the actual work put in.